 Interested in applying?
-Read below for information about our info sessions and download the Spring 2018 application here once you are ready to apply!
-Applications are due Tuesday, January 30th by 5 pm.
+Read the information below about our info sessions and download the Fall 2018 application once you are ready to apply!
+Applications are due Wednesday, September 5th by 2pm.

 What is the Student Advocate’s Office?